Swatlight and Swatstruck

 What is Swatlight?

-In keeping with our commitment to access, Swatlight is an all-expenses paid trip to Swarthmore for admitted students who are first in their families to attend college, students who come from low-income backgrounds, or students who have experienced opportunity gaps or barriers.
+Swatlight is an overnight experience for first-generation and low-income students.
 Swatlight attendees arrive on campus a day prior to Swatstruck and stay overnight with student hosts, hearing from the many voices that comprise our extraordinary, diverse community.

-Swatlight events range from panels and information sessions from offices that support first-gen, low-income and others as well as social events and meals to connect students with communities across campus.
+Swatlight events range from panels and information sessions as well as social events and meals to connect students with communities across campus.
 Swatlight attendees will then attend Swatstruck programming the next day.

 What is Swatstruck?